 Back in black

-Trailing behind white is its arguable counterpart black, a color that seems to exude of elegance, power, and luxury.
+Trailing behind white is its arguably counterpart black, a color that seems to exude of elegance, power, and luxury.
 While it may have the same effect as white in terms of allure and draw to both buyers and onlookers, black adds a shroud of mystery that ignites a person’s curiosity.

 Keep in mind that while black has never lost its luster, Top Gear Philippines says it’s one of the hardest colors to maintain, especially that grime, rain marks, and light scratches tend to create contrast against a car with a sultry shade, which will make the car less appealing.